 Main Theme Of This Day

-Who breaks the barriers to become 1st British Doctor?
+Who breaks the barriers to becoming 1st British Doctor?

-Louisa Aldrich-Blake was the 1st woman to breaking the barriers to becoming the British 1st woman doctor in the 19th century.
-He cured the soldiers that injured during the 1st world war.
+Louisa Aldrich-Blake was the 1st woman to break the barriers to becoming the British 1st woman doctor in the 19th century.
+He cured the soldiers that were injured during the 1st world war.

 On which date her birthday is celebrated?